KireinaHoro/research-plan/main.typ

 Apart from evaluating our system with synthetic benchmarks, we plan to show deployability of the system by porting existing workloads onto it.
-Dandelion is a serverless scheduler and runtime developed in the group; the project would benefit from an offloaded @rpc smart @nic for implementing communication between worker nodes.
+Dandelion is a serverless scheduler and runtime developed in the Systems Group; the project would benefit from an offloaded @rpc smart @nic for implementing communication between worker nodes.
 We plan to work with their team such that the communication subsystems in Dandelion is built on our system.
 DeathStarBench~@gan_open-source_2019 is the _de-facto_ standard for
 benchmarking micro-service systems and would be a good candidate as well.
 This process will expose practicality issues in our design and implementation,